SCIFIHISTORY.NET

 "Prof. Lehman discovers in his Mexican observatory earth is about to be hit by asteroid 114 Kassandra, thrice the size of Mt.
 Everest, more than the meteor which ended the dinosaur age, preceded by a minor meteor shower.
 Alas on the road back he dies in a car crash.
 His assistant Imogen has a hard time getting his data home, where the military HQ is inaptly advised by Dr. Nate Chetwyn.
 LAPD detective Jack Crowe is set up for his wife's murder by his dirty ex-partner Calvin Stark, who kidnaps his daughter Jenny, determined to make him suffer.
 That includes Jack's dad, the sheriff in home town Taft, trying to keep order and organize help as the first debris hits cause damage.
 Life soon breaks down worldwide, in panic and looting after numerous hits.
 The military uses its rocket arsenal."

-On this day in 2015, TNT's Falling Skies aired "Hatchlings."
-This served as the third episode of the program's fifth (and final) season, and here's the plot summary from IMDB.com:
+On this day in 2015 (in the U.S.), TNT's Falling Skies aired "Hatchlings."
+Officially, this served as the third episode of the program's fifth (and final) season, and here's the plot summary from IMDB.com:

 "The 2nd Mass discovers the source for the supply of enemy forces, and with the Volm's help, Tom's leadership begins to spread to remaining human militias around the world."